richardmorgan1530/remote-cell-culture-monitor/docs/camera-mapping.md

 Camera 4 → Bottom Right USB port→ IP Port 8084 (i will remove this later) Microscope → Top Left USB port → IP Port 8085
 ```
-Each camera is configured in a separate Motion thread configuration
+Each camera is configured in a separate Motion thread configuration for microscope.conf thread
 file.
 ```
 thread1.conf → Camera 1 (not used in this project)